 Redis Monitor

-and runs a PING command against the server to ensure the in-memory data structure store is
+The Redis monitor in updu speaks the RESP (REdis Serialization Protocol) directly.
+It authenticates and runs a PING command against the server to ensure the in-memory data store is responsive and actively processing commands.

 Configuration Options